When Private Foundations Die

 The Perpetual Debate over Endowments

 Charitable endowments are having a challenging moment.
-Despite the historical success of this medieval European charitable fund structure, the accumulation of capital for public benefit has always faced controversy.
 Endowments, which focus on long-term public benefit, have a built-in tension between capital and annual spending.
 Does the capital exist to provide steady future good, or could it be used better now?
+June 2023

 Read More